keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 The following sections summarize and give examples of the configurations needed for different use cases.

-### Enable Keptn Lifecycle Operator (Observability and/or Release Lifecycle Management)
+### Enable Keptn Lifecycle Operator (Observability and/or Release Lifecycle)

-If you only want to run the Keptn Observability and/or Release Lifecycle Management use-cases in your cluster, you do not need to install the Keptn Metrics Operator.
+If you only want to run the Keptn Observability and/or Release Lifecycle use-cases in your cluster, you do not need to install the Keptn Metrics Operator.
 To disable it, set the `metricsOperator.enabled` value to `false` as in the following: